swirlai/swirl-search/docs/AI-Connect.md

 ## Using the Bearer Token Service to Update AI Providers

-SWIRL AI CONNECT ENTERPRISE includes a Bearer Token Service that obtains new tokens on a configurable basis.
+SWIRL AI Connect, Enterprise Edition, includes a Bearer Token Service that obtains new tokens on a configurable basis.

 The Bearer Token service issues a `POST` to a configured IDP URL with a user id and secret, extracts a `bearer_token` from the response, then updates the `api_key` of the configured AI Provider.